disneystreaming/smithy4s/modules/docs/src/01-overview/05-sharing-specs.md

 ## Mill

-Mill uses a separate task to define dependencies that the code-generator should have awareness o :
+Mill uses a separate task to define dependencies that the code-generator should have awareness of :

 ```scala
 def smithy4sIvyDeps = Agg(ivy"software.amazon.smithy::smithy-aws-iam-traits:1.14.1")